RichardLemoine/LSTtools/README.md

-Richard Lemoine-Rodriguez acknowledges the PhD scholarship and financial support provided by the Consejo Nacional de Ciencia y Tecnología (CONACyT 308198/471027) and the Deutscher Akademischer Austauschdienst (DAAD 91680266).
-Both authors acknowledge the funding and support of the project “Herramientas para la Enseñanza de la Geomática con programas de Código Abierto” of the Programa de Apoyo a Proyectos para la Innovación y Mejoramiento de la Enseñanza (PAPIME), number PE117519, from the National Autonomous University of Mexico.
+Richard Lemoine-Rodriguez acknowledges the PhD scholarship and financial support provided by the Consejo Nacional de Ciencia y Tecnología (CONACyT-México 308198/471027) and the Deutscher Akademischer Austauschdienst (DAAD-Deutschland 91680266), as well as the funding from the Fondo Nacional de Desarrollo Científico y Tecnológico (FONDECYT-Chile), number 11160643, of the Agencia Nacional de Investigación y Desarrollo.
+Both authors acknowledge the funding and support of the project “Herramientas para la Enseñanza de la Geomática con programas de Código Abierto” of the Programa de Apoyo a Proyectos para la Innovación y Mejoramiento de la Enseñanza (PAPIME), number PE117519, from the National Autonomous University of Mexico (UNAM).

 ## *References*